jeswin/humanist/README.md

 ## Basic grammar and options

 Let's consider the first example 'reminder due tomorrow todo Get two bottles of milk'.
-While defining the reminder app's options, we must specify that the option "due" takes a single parameter, and todo takes multiple parameters.
+While defining the reminder app's options, we must specify that the option 'due' takes a single parameter, and todo takes multiple parameters.

 ```javascript
 const options = {